 In the front end the pulse is modulated using an IX Blue LiNbO3 EO device with a tap for closed-loop bias control, which helps to maintain pulse shape stability.
 The highland T400 waveform generator driving the modulator is controlled with in-house closed-loop optimization code in Python and updates instantaneously, allowing rapid convergence to a desired pulse shape in the front end.
 At 5 Hz, convergence is achieved in seconds.

-Arbitrary waveforms can be generated for experiments.
+A variety of waveforms can be generated for experiments.
 Figures 6 and 7 serve as examples of waveforms utilized in experiments at MEC, measured at full energy at the output of the long pulse laser.
 Pulse duration can be varied between ~5 and 35 ns.
 Maximum pulse energy will depend on the chosen shape.

 Shot to Shot Stability